Ronacher Innenansicht 002 © VBW / Rupert Steiner

 On site at the theatre:

-Here the audience service will welcome you and personally accompany you to your seats.
-Our staff will provide you with more detailed information about the infrastructure of the theatre.
-All our wheelchair spaces are located in different categories in the stalls with good visibility.
+Here the audience service welcomes you and personally accompanies you to your seats.
+Our staff will be happy to give you further information about the theatre's infrastructure.
+All our wheelchair spaces are in different categories in the stalls with a good view.

 Surtitles